sighupio/furyctl/README.md

 > **Warning**
 > (furyctl-ng alpha version only)
 >
-> `furyctl-ng` is compatible with KFD versions 1.22.1, 1.23.3 and 1.24.0, but you will need to use the flag `--distro-location 'git::git@github.com:sighupio/fury-distribution.git?depth=1&ref=feature/furyctl-next'`
+> `furyctl-ng` is compatible with KFD versions 1.22.1, 1.23.3 and 1.24.0, but you will need to use the flag
+> `--distro-location 'git::git@github.com:sighupio/fury-distribution.git?depth=1&ref=feature/furyctl-next'`
-> in *every command* until the next release of the KFD.
+> that overrides where to fetch KFD from in *every command* until the next release of the KFD.

 ### Basic Usage